R3alkeepr/Master-Thesis-IRT/README.md

-# Master-Theses-IRT

-A geospatial data science project investigating sub-meter rockwall temperature dynamics through infrared thermography, Python-based time series analysis, and environmental data processing.

-\# Rockwall Temperature Dynamics
+\# Sub-meter rockwall temperature dynamics and their implications for weathering: Insights from infrared thermography (IRT)

-M.Sc. thesis in Environmental Geography
+M.Sc.
+Thesis in Environmental Geography
 University of Bayreuth (2026)

 \## Overview

-This repository contains selected materials for 2 of the 3 study sites (2 of 4 measurements) from my master's thesis investigating sub-meter rockwall temperature dynamics and their implications for thermal weathering processes.
+This repository contains selected materials from my master's thesis investigating sub-meter rockwall temperature dynamics and their implications for thermal weathering processes.

-The study combines infrared thermography (IRT), terrestrial laser scanning, hand Python-based time series analysis to characterize spatial and temporal temperature variability German low mountain ranges and alpine rockwalls.
+The repository includes materials from two of the three study sites and two of the four measurement campaigns.
+The study combines infrared thermography (IRT), terrestrial laser scanning (TLS), and Python-based time series analysis to characterise spatial and temporal temperature variability across alpine rockwalls and German low mountain ranges.

+Due to file size limitations and ongoing analyses, only selected datasets and outputs are provided.
+The repository contains representative data, analysis scripts, and visualisations that document the methodology and principal findings of the study.

+\## Research Objectives

+- Characterise spatial and temporal variability in sub-meter rockwall temperatures.
+- Investigate thermal gradients and temperature dynamics relevant for thermal weathering processes.
+- Develop reproducible workflows for processing and analysing high-resolution thermal datasets.

 \## Methods

-\- Infrared Thermography (IRT)
+- Infrared Thermography (IRT)

-\- Terrestrial Laser Scanning (TLS)
+- Terrestrial Laser Scanning (TLS)

-\- Time Series Analysis
+- Time Series Analysis
+- Geospatial Data Processing

 \## Software

-\- Python
+- Python

-\- QGIS
+- QGIS

-\- RiSCAN Pro
+- RiSCAN Pro
+- IRBIS 3

-\- R
+- R

 \## Repository Contents

-\- Thesis manuscript
+- Thesis

-\- code

-\- (selected) data

-\- alignment
+- Code
+- (Selected) Data
+- Alignment (Data Files)